Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Bacillinum is another prominent medicine indicated for treating fungal infections.
 Firstly, it is very beneficial for cases of ringworm.
 Apart from treating acute ringworm cases, this medicine also helps to control the tendency for ringworm infection occurring time and time again.
 Secondly, this medicine is well indicated to treat cases of tinea versicolor in which skin pigmentation is affected resulting in discolored patches on the skin.

-When and How to use Bacillinum?
+When to use Bacillinum?

-This medicine can be given in cases of ringworm as well as tinea versicolor.
-Use of this medicine is usually recommended in 30C potency (should never be used below this power).
+The use of this medicine is usually recommended in 30C potency (should never be used below this power).
 This medicine is used in infrequent doses.
 Just one dose a week of Bacillinum 30C is suggested in any case.
 Wait to see the changes for about one week after taking its one dose.
-Do not rush into repeating the medicine before the recommended one-week time.
+Do not rush into repeating the medicine often.

-7. Thuja – For Fungal Infections in Beard and Moustache Area ( Tinea barbae)
+7. Thuja – For Fungal Infections in Beard and Moustache Area (Tinea barbae)

-When and How to Use Thuja?
+When to Use Thuja?

 8. Antimonium Crudum – For Nail Fungus (Onychomycosis / Tinea Unguium)

-Antimonium Crudum is a highly ranked medicine to treat nail fungus.
+Antimonium Crudum is a highly-ranked medicine to treat nail fungus.
 It works well for discolored, brittle nails that break off easily.
 Nails are distorted and grow out of shape, sometimes there may be pain in nails.

-When and How to use Antimonium Crudum?
+When to use Antimonium Crudum?

 Antimonium Crudum should be used as the first remedy when it comes to treat nail fungus.
-It will improve discoloration, help to strengthen the nail and gradually eliminates the infection.
-From its different potencies, 30C potency is the right choice to start with the treatment that can be taken twice a day.
+It will improve discoloration, help to strengthen the nail, and gradually eliminate the infection.

 9. Borax – For Fungal Infections In The Mouth (Oral Thrush)

-When and How to use Borax?
+When to use Borax?

-Borax is an incomparable medicine when it comes to treat fungal infection in mouth.
-It can be used when white fungal patches appear in the mouth that are tender.
 It is used in different potencies varying from case to case.
 When using it in 30C potency, it can be taken twice a day.
-While in 200C potency, dose should be limited to just once a day.
+While in 200C potency, the dose should be limited to just once a day.

 10. Pulsatilla – For Vaginal Candidiasis

-When and How to use Pulsatilla?
+When to use Pulsatilla?

-This medicine can be given in fungal infection of vagina with white coloured vaginal discharge.
 Pulsatilla 30C can be taken twice a day, and when symptoms are intense even thrice a day.

 Note One may use these medicines only in the recommended doses for about 3 to 4 weeks.
-If in this time span no changes are seen in skin condition, then kindly consult a homeopathic doctor for further action.
+If in this time span no changes are seen in the skin condition, then kindly consult a homeopathic doctor for further action.

 Causes Behind Fungal Infections